 Merck filed notices of appeal to the CAFC regarding the court's decision on our defense of unclean hands and its award of attorney's fees.
 In April 2018, the CAFC affirmed the court's decision on unclean hands.
-Merck may file further petitions for review before the CAFC and the U.S. Supreme Court.
+Merck may file a further petition for review by the U.S. Supreme Court.
 If the decision on our defense of unclean hands is reversed subsequently and Merck's patent is upheld, we may be required to pay damages and a royalty on sales of sofosbuvir-containing products following the appeal.
 In that event, the judge has indicated that she will determine the amount of the royalty, if necessary, at the conclusion of any appeal in this case.

 Litigation with the University of Minnesota